-The All England Jumping Course at Hickstead — or just Hickstead, as it’s more commonly known — is an equestrian showground in West Sussex that hosts a number of prestigious shows including the Hickstead Derby (20-23 June 2019) and the Royal International Horse Show (23-28 July 2019).
+The All England Jumping Course at Hickstead — or just Hickstead, as it’s more commonly known — is an equestrian showground in West Sussex that hosts a number of prestigious shows including the Hickstead Derby in June and the Royal International Horse Show in July.

 In the 1950s, top-level showjumper and millionaire businessman Douglas Bunn realised the UK needed facilities to match those found in the USA and Europe if British showjumpers were to compete on an even playing field.
 He used the money he’d made through his caravan business to fund his vision.